mjhoptics/opticalglass/docs/README.rst

 Python Data Model
 -----------------

 Two families of objects are provided to manage access to glass data.
 The :class:`~.glass.GlassCatalogSpreadsheet` base class manages the generic operations on the catalog.
 Subclasses of :class:`~.glass.GlassCatalogSpreadsheet` provide specific mapping information for the vendor spreadsheet format.

-The :class:`~.glass.Glass` base class manages the generic operations on the individual glass instances, principally the index interpolation function :func:`~.glass.Glass.calc_rindex`.
+The :class:`~.glass.Glass` base class manages the generic operations on the individual glass instances.
+These include refractive index interpolation using either the :meth:`~.glass.Glass.calc_rindex` or the :meth:`~.glass.Glass.rindex` methods.
+The :meth:`~.glass.Glass.transmission_data` method returns transmission data (10mm sample thickness) for the glass instance.

 A factory interface to :class:`~.glass.Glass` creation is the function :func:`~.glassfactory.create_glass` that returns a :class:`~.glass.Glass` instance of the appropriate catalog type, given the glass and catalog names.